luminovang/documentation/http/request.md

 **Throws:**

-- [\Luminova\Exceptions\InvalidArgumentException](/exceptions/classes.md#invalidargumentexception) - If invalid context is provided.
+- [\Luminova\Exceptions\InvalidArgumentException](/running/exceptions.md#invalidargumentexception) - If invalid context is provided.

+**Supported Context:**

+- `hostname` - Validates a host name.
+- `origin` - Validates an origin hostname.
+- `proxy` Validates an IP address or proxy.

+> **Note:** This will consider the defined configuration in `App\Config\Security` during validation.

 ***

 ### isTrustedProxy

-Check whether this request origin ip address is from a trusted proxy.
+Check whether this request origin IP address is from a trusted proxy.

 ```php
 public isTrustedProxy(): bool